 On 30 April 2022, the Company invested £406,050 in two parts in Aegiq Limited, a hardware photonics company using quantum technologies to address the global cybersecurity threat posed by the rise of quantum computing.

-Following the investment, Quantum Exponential had a c.4.06% stake in Aegiq's issued share capital on a fully diluted basis.
-Aegiq raised close to £4m in its investment funding rounds.
-This is supplemented by a number of grants which have recently been bolstered by further funding from Innovate-UK.
+Following the initial investment, Quantum Exponential will have a c.4.06% stake in Aegiq's issued share capital on a fully diluted basis.